HartsyAI/SwarmUI-MagicPromptExtension/README.md

 The extension now includes comprehensive vision support, allowing you to interact with language models using images.
 Key features include:

 * **Image Upload**: Upload images directly within the MagicPrompt tab using drag and drop or the upload button.
-* **Visual Modes**: Interact with uploaded images in different modes each mode uses seperate system instructions:
+* **Visual Modes**: Interact with uploaded images in different modes each mode uses separate system instructions:
     * **Vision Mode**: Ask questions about the image or request detailed analysis.
     * **Caption Mode**: Generate detailed captions for the uploaded image.
 * **Vision Actions**: A set of actions to perform on the uploaded image, including generating captions, using the image as an init image, sending the image to the prompt, and clearing the image.
 * **Backend Support**: Supports various vision backends, including Ollama, OpenRouter, OpenAI API, OpenAI (ChatGPT), and Anthropic (Claude).
-* **Settings**: Configure vision-specific settings seperate from chat models such as selecting the backend and model, and setting API keys.
+* **Settings**: Configure vision-specific settings separate from chat models such as selecting the backend and model, and setting API keys.

 ## Prerequisites
 ----------------